carrycooldude/Arbol-AI/blog.md

 ---
 permalink: blog
-title: Plant AI Blog
+title: Arbol AI Blog
 ---

-# Project Plant AI
+# Project Arbol AI

 ![Cover image](media/cover.png)

 Hello developers 👋!
-In this article, we introduce our project “Plant AI ☘️” and walk you through our motivation behind building this project, how it could be helpful to the community, the process of building this project, and finally our future plans with this project.
+In this article, we introduce our project “Arbol AI ☘️” and walk you through our motivation behind building this project, how it could be helpful to the community, the process of building this project, and finally our future plans with this project.

-Plant AI ☘️ is a web application 🌐 that helps one to easily diagnose diseases in plants from plant images, using Machine Learning possible all on the web.
+Arbol AI ☘️ is a web application 🌐 that helps one to easily diagnose diseases in plants from plant images, using Machine Learning possible all on the web.
 We provide an interface on the website where you can simply upload images of your plant leaves since we majorly focus on plant leaf diseases and instantly know diseases the plant has.
 We further also provide users easy ways to solve the diagnosed disease.

 <!-- markdown-link-check-disable-next-line -->
 > As of now our model supports 38 categories of healthy and unhealthy plant images across species and diseases.
 The complete list of supported diseases and species can be found [here](https://coverimages.blob.core.windows.net/plantai-tfjs-model/labels.txt).
 In case you are looking for an image to test this out, find one testing image [here](https://drive.google.com/drive/folders/13gjzw--osiXXZdIrhtyzB6WvCtHY36Wj?usp=sharing)